Community-Acquired Pneumonia, Child

 -

 Be sure your child gets enough rest.
-He or she may be tired and may not want to do as many activities as usual.
+Your child may be tired and may not want to do as many activities as usual.

 -

-Have your child return to his or her normal activities as told by his or her health care provider.
+Have your child return to their normal activities as told by your child's health care provider.
 Ask the health care provider what activities are safe for your child.

 General instructions